Deferred and supplemental exams

 Note for Music Students: A Music student who has not cleared a grade of L by mid-May is ineligible for scholarships.

 If you are not granted deferred status, you will receive a grade of J in the course, which will count as a failure in the TGPA and CGPA.
 You may, however, be allowed to write a supplemental examination.
 Please note there are no supplemental exams in Agricultural and Environmental Sciences or Management courses.
 For the Faculty of Engineering, supplemental exams are exceptionally offered for some Science, Humanities and Social Sciences courses.
-For a list of these courses, see the Faculty of Engineering website: www.mcgill.ca/engineering.
+For a list of these courses, see the Faculty of Engineering website: Faculty of Engineering

 - If you have already written an examination, you cannot later request for the exam to be deferred.
 You should consult your Student Affairs Office regarding the availability of supplemental examinations.